Michael Hudson on Junk Economics: Highlights from our interview

 The economy's been turned inside out, yet people don't really realize it because the vocabulary they use has been turned into a kind of euphemism.
 You said Orwellian and it's really Doublethink, using words to mean the opposite of what they used to mean.
 I wrote J is for Junk Economics largely to discuss misleading terminology.
 If you look underneath the vocabulary, you realize what's really happening instead of accepting euphemisms like “earnings” instead of unearned rent.
 You can build up a different, less unrealistic picture of the economy.

-What archeology tells us about modern financial fraud
+What archaeology tells us about modern financial fraud?

 Every ruler of Hammurabi's Babylonian dynasty, like the Sumerian rulers before them, started their rule by proclaiming a clean slate to cancel the debts.
 In Babylonian times this was called ‘andurarum.’
 It's a cognate to the Hebrew term deror, the word for the Jubilee Year.
 The new ruler would cancel the debts, free the debt bondservants and return anyone put in bondage to the creditor – including the house slave – to the original family owners.
 Also, they would return the self-support land that had been forfeited to creditors.
 But rulers wouldn't return town houses, which were part of the surplus.
 They didn't cancel commercial debts, which were silver debts.
 But they would cancel the barley debts to enable people to survive.